Currently alive, at 54 years of age.

 In 2007, Perry Fisher left the Van Winkle Law Firm to start his own law firm, which is now known as Fisher Stark Cash, P.A.

 Perry Fisher is an inaugural Barrister member of the Harry C. Martin Chapter of the American Inns of Court.
 The mission of the American Inns of Court is to foster excellence in professionalism, ethics, civility and legal skills.
 Perry Fisher has extensive trial experience and applies that experience to help his clients on a daily basis.
 At present, Perry Fisher has tried 137 jury trials lasting between two days and two weeks.
 While each case may be different and past results do not equal future performance, Perry Fisher’s clients have received favorable verdicts in 130 of the 137 cases which he has currently tried before a jury.
-He has been a successful Asheville Attorney for many years now.
+He has been a practicing Asheville Attorney for many years.